Up to date information on COVID-10 and travel to Colombia

 - In case of symptoms, immediately inform the employer, register it on the CoronApp and abstain from coming to work;

-- mandatory use of masks, hands must be regularly washed, social distancing;
+- Mandatory use of masks, hand washing, social distancing;

 - Reinforcement of cleaning and disinfection procedures;